borgmatic-collective/borgmatic/README.md

    indentation with an opening delimeter.

-borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, so some additional code style requirements will be enforced as well.
-See the Black documentation for more information.
+borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter and [Flake8](http://flake8.pycqa.org/en/latest/) code checker, so certain code style requirements will be enforced when running automated tests.
+See the Black and Flake8 documentation for more information.

 ### Development